Harmxn02/msai-coursework/README.md

 # Master of Science in Artificial Intelligence

-This repository contains exercises and assignments made with LaTeX during the pursuit of my Master of Science in Artificial Intelligence @ [**Open Universiteit**](https://ou.nl/).
+This repository contains exercises and assignments made during the pursuit of my Master of Science in Artificial Intelligence @ [**Open Universiteit**](https://ou.nl/).

 ## Structure